mattshoe/kdux/docs/store.md

 ## Observing State Changes

-The state is exposed as a `StateFlow`, which is a reactive data stream that components can collect.
+The state is exposed as a `Flow`, which is a reactive data stream that components can collect.
 When the state changes, the flow automatically emits the new state to all collectors.
 This makes the store an ideal tool for building reactive user interfaces where components automatically update themselves in response to state changes.